 GCSE GRADE PROFILE

-Students studying for a Level 3 Food Science and Nutrition Diploma should have 9 to 4 grades in a range of GCSE subjects including English, Maths and Science.
-A 9-4 GCSE grade in Food Preparation and Nutrition is advantageous.
-To cope with the level of scientific understanding students must also have attained at least a grade 4 in Science.
+Students who study Food Science and Nutrition must have achieved 5 GCSE grades from 9 – 4.
+A 9 – 4 GCSE grade in Food Preparation and Nutrition is advantageous.
+To cope with the level of scientific understanding students must also have attained at least a grade 5 in Science.